galleonli/paper-agent/README.md

 - The pipeline still writes notes, digest, exports, logs, and optional Slack output.
 - The note `Summary` section falls back to a short abstract/snippet summary.
 - The extra structured `Research-focused summary` section is simply omitted.

+If you want to customize the research-summary prompt, leave the built-in default as-is or override it with `prompts.research_summary_template` near the end of `config.yaml`.

 ---